manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23ai-install-db/dbca-typical-advanced/dbca-typical-advanced.md

     ![Select database create options](./images/dbca23-adv-12-create-options.png " ")

 1. Before installing the database, the Summary window displays the database configuration for final review.
 You can verify the details in this window.

-    The values may differ depending on the system you are using.

     ![Review Summary](./images/dbca23-adv-13-summary-top.png " ")